“As they pulled you out of the oxygen tent you asked for the latest party.” – David Bowie, Diamond Dogs

 Zooming out, we see MQA as an end-to-end transmission system – studio to listener – where a 24bit/48kHz MQA master file can be authenticated by an MQA-certified DAC.
 The A in MQA is Authenticated.
 The M, Master.

-One thing’s for sure, prior to numerous MQA albums landing on Tidal’s Hifi Tier in January, opinions were more numerous than first hand experience i.e. listening.
-Bob Stuart might justifiably feel that, at time of writing, this imbalance remains.
+One thing’s for sure, prior to numerous MQA albums landing on Tidal’s Hifi Tier in January, opinions were more numerous than first-hand experiences i.e. listening.
+Bob Stuart might feel that, at the time of writing, this imbalance remains.